 Detailing the issue and how we mitigate it

 At one moment before the Blackfriday event, we needed to change our data model.
-We regionalised our application and the customer's region started to be an important thing for us, we needed to query data based on a product and region.
+We regionalised our application and the customer's region started to be an important thing for us, we needed to query data based on a product OR region.

 Looking back and connecting the dots, we could realize that we were very precious about the implementation as we wanted to reflect this new behaviour not only in the API Layer (new query param), but also in the way that we accessed the data in Cassandra.

-And why we were so precious?
+And why were we so precious?
 Because even considering that our query time didn't increase that much, we did the change.

 To mitigate the issue, what we did was take back the number of nodes that we had previously and increased the replication factor for the majority of our nodes in the cluster.